MartinJSB/Rockets/README.md

-# Rockets demonstrates a genetic algorithm.
+# Rockets: A Demonstration of a Genetic Algorithm

 Installation:
 pip install pygame